clevyr/kubedb/docs/kubedb_port-forward.md

 ### Options

 ```
+      --address strings   addresses to listen on (comma separated) (default [127.0.0.1,::1])
   -h, --help              help for port-forward
 ```

 ### Options inherited from parent commands